 Q: I want to add solar to my home, but my neighbor, who is a board member of my neighborhood association, tells me that our neighborhood covenant doesn’t allow solar panels to be visible from the street.
 The problem is, my home faces south, so I really need my panels to be on the front.
 What are the rules about homeowners associations and solar panels?
 Can my HOA stop me from installing solar panels?

 A: Your neighbor is wrong.
-Maryland law has protected the rights of homeowners to install solar panels for decades.
-Specifically, Section 2-119 (a) of the Real Property Annotated Code of Maryland [pdf] states:
+Maryland, DC law has protected the rights of homeowners to install solar panels for decades.
+Specifically, Section 2-119 (a) of the Real Property Annotated Code of Maryland, DC [pdf] states:

 A restrictive covenant regarding land use may not impose or act to impose unreasonable limitations on the installation of solar collection panels on the roof or exterior walls of improvements.